[?] Subscribe To

 The last movement is a very simple and lively Rondò, built more around the alternation between soloist and orchestra, with the solo viola introducing the rondo theme and the orchestra repeating it.
 After this, all other rondò episodes are performed by the solo viola, with the orchestra accompanying and joining the soloist for the repeat of the A episode.
 The last episode of the rondo is really a virtuoso conclusion, with a lot of arpeggios and the soloist daringly climbing the, till then, unexplored regions of the fingerboard.

-Now, some other details, a bit more technical
+Now, some other details,

 Although Stamitz viola concerto is one of the best-known concertos among violists, in this last movement there are some passages where the interpretation is not quite clear and I myself didn’t find out about this until recently.